StevenLwcz/StevenLwcz.github.io/_posts/2025-05-24-Searching-Memory-With-GDB-With-The-Help-Of-Convenience-Variables:-Part-2.md

 ### The Last Trick

 I prefer to see my addresses in hex.
-It is how GDB presents them and many crash dumps, and stack tracesalso present them.
+It is how GDB presents them and many crash dumps, and stack traces also present them.
 Here we will use some GDB Python API manipulation to make our convenience variables display in hex, like you would if you printed one in GDB.

 ```
 $gdb) print(s2)